 2. Primer Wooden Pallets

-Once you have sanded the surface nicely, now it’s time to prime it for the paint to adhere better.
+Once you have sanded and cleaned the surface nicely, it’s time to prime it for the paint to adhere better and last longer.

 Apply the primer with a chip brush (best recommended for priming and painting wood pallets) and cover all the surfaces evenly, including the edges and corners of all the pallet pieces.